 The harvester runs on two Road Wheels.
-One of these is fixed on a 11/2" Rod journalled in the 1"x1" Angle Bracket 25 and a Trunnion.
+One of these is fixed on a 11/2 Rod journalled in the 1"×1" Angle Bracket 25 and a Trunnion.
 The other is locked on a 5" Rod, which is mounted in a Semi-Circular Plate bolted to the Angle Girder 20 and in a 1"×1" Angle Bracket attached to the Strip 23.

-The rotating blades are formed by 21/2" Strips fastened by Angle Brackets to the compound strips 26.
-These strips consist of 51" Strips overlapped five holes and bolted to a Wheel Disc.
-The Wheel Disc is held tightly on a 5" Rod between a Spring Clip and a 1" Pulley fitted with a Rubber Ring.
-A 1⁄2" Pulley on this Rod is connected by a Driving Band to a 1" Pulley fixed on the 5" Rod supporting the Road Wheel.
+The rotating blades are formed by 24" Strips fastened by Angle Brackets to the compound strips 26.
+These strips consist of 51" Strips overlapped five holes and of $5\frac{1}{2}''$ Strips overlapped five holes and of the total value of the tightly on a 5" Rod between a Spring Clip and a 1" Pulley fitted with a Rubber Ring.
+A $\frac{1}{2}''$ Pulley on this Rod is connected by a Driving Band to a 1" Pulley fixed on the 5" Rod supporting the Road loose Pulley in the pulley block, and finally fastened to the travelling carriage.